jjermann/dicedensity/README.md

 or if everything is always drawn from the left up to the value, default: `True` (away from zero)

   If the default values are fine a simple `get_plot(function)` can be used.
-If only the second column is disred (e.g. to easily copy the results), use ``get_simple_plot`` in place of ``get_plot``.
+If only the second column is desired (e.g. to easily copy the results), use ``get_simple_plot`` in place of ``get_plot``.

   Example (see above for the definition of `expectedWinAmount` or use a different function):